Happy-Go-Lucky (2008 film)

 Happy-Go-Lucky is a 2008 British comedy-drama film written and directed by Mike Leigh.
 The screenplay focuses on a cheerful and optimistic primary school teacher and her relationships with those around her.
 The film was well received by critics and resulted in a number of awards for Mike Leigh's direction and screenplay, lead actress Sally Hawkins's performance, and Eddie Marsan's performance in a supporting role.
+Among her accolades, Hawkins won Best Actress in a Motion Picture – Musical or Comedy at the 66th Golden Globe Awards and the Silver Bear for Best Actress for her work in the film.

 Plot

-Thirty years old and single, Pauline "Poppy" Cross shares a London flat with her best friend Zoe, a fellow teacher.
-Poppy is free-minded, high-spirited and kind-hearted.
-The film opens with Poppy trying to engage a shop employee in conversation.
-He ignores her, yet his icy demeanour does not bother her.
-She maintains her good mood even when she discovers her bicycle has been stolen.
-Her main concern is not getting a new one or finding the bicycle, but that she did not get a chance to say goodbye to it.
-This prompts her to decide to learn how to drive.
+Thirty years old and single, Pauline "Poppy" Cross shares a London flat with her best friend Zoe, a fellow primary school teacher.
+Poppy is free-minded, high-spirited, and kindhearted, and she enjoys going out clubbing with her friends, spending her free time preparing projects for her students, and jumping on a trampoline.
+She gets along well with her coworkers, and takes flamenco dancing lessons with the head teacher at her school.
+When she tries to engage shop employees in conversation, she is undeterred if they ignore her, and she maintains her good mood even when she discovers her bicycle has been stolen—her main concern is not finding the bicycle or getting a new one, but that she did not get a chance to say goodbye to it.

-When Poppy takes driving lessons for the first time, her positive attitude contrasts starkly with her gloomy, intolerant and cynical driving instructor, Scott.
-He is emotionally repressed, has anger problems and becomes extremely agitated by Poppy's casual attitude towards driving.
+Deciding to begin driving, Poppy signs up for lessons, and she is paired with a gloomy, intolerant, and cynical instructor, Scott.
+He is emotionally repressed, has anger problems, and becomes extremely agitated when he feels that Poppy is not taking driving seriously enough.
+Scott seems to be angered by Poppy's sunny personality, and he is exceptionally irritated by her choice of footwear (a pair of high-heeled boots), which he feels compromises her ability to drive.
 As Poppy gets to know him, it becomes evident that Scott believes in conspiracy theories.
 His beliefs are partly attributable to his racist and misogynistic views, which make it hard for him to get along with others.
-Scott seems to be angered by Poppy's sunny personality and what he perceives as a lack of responsibility and concern for driving safety.
-Scott is exceptionally irritated by Poppy's choice of footwear (a pair of high-heeled boots), which he feels compromises her ability to drive.
-From the outset, he feels Poppy does not take her lessons seriously and is careless.

-Poppy, however, does have the capacity to be responsible.
-At school, Poppy observes one of her pupils bullying one of his classmates.
-Rather than becoming angry, she worries about him and takes the appropriate action.
-After speaking with her pupil, she comes to the correct conclusion that he is being abused at home.
-A social worker, Tim, is brought in to handle the boy's case.
-Through Tim and the pupil's interactions, the latter reveals that his mother's boyfriend has been beating him.
-Tim and Poppy begin dating.
+At school, Poppy observes Nick, one of her pupils, bullying his classmates.
+Rather than becoming angry, she worries about him, and, after speaking with the boy, concludes he is probably being abused at home.
+A social worker, Tim, is brought in to handle the case, and eventually Nick reveals that his mother's boyfriend has been beating him.